hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Red 0.6.4 for Windows built 27-Jan-2022/14:21:11+02:00  commit #008f815,  I tried it also on older versions with the same result.

 [9:07:01](#AV2QNbUX17OPnJ8oUvUkdpKubEfgjSHyopHOV_tY-uo) <hiiamboris (NOT THIS ONE)>:
-@Oldes tried that, but it makes me nauseous like I ate something bad Ì†ΩÌ∏ü
+@Oldes tried that, but it makes me nauseous like I ate something bad üòü

 [9:08:01](#IJ1KICzvGjN4O5k6tIUc4Ev0fHoujH-5wHDMCdYEad0) <hiiamboris (NOT THIS ONE)>:
 @GalenIvanov IIRC it's not implemented and even documented somewhere that it's not implemented :)